 - Cast Full of Gay: Everyone in the household except Doug's son Jason.

 - Coming-Out Story: Marty is forced to come out to his parents and finds that they are largely okay with it.

 - Dramedy: The comic is half-drama and half-comedy.
 It is light-hearted and focuses on the relationships between lovers and the main characters living together and supporting each other like a family.
 However, there is also a dramatic atmosphere thrown in with sad scenes and even tragedy strikes.

 - Expy: Dave, an expy of Davan from Something*Positive.

 - Firemen Are Hot: A calendar called "Men of Fire" with pictures of muscular anthropomorphic dogs in slutty poses appears occasionally.

 - Interspecies Romance: There are few repeated species.
-One exception are Doug, his ex-fiancée and their son, who are all Otters.
+One exception are Doug, his ex-fiancée and their son Jason, who are all otters.

 - Last Guy Wins: In the case of Marty, who meets Taye toward the end of the first issue.
 Some of this also comes through in John and Arthur, who while part of the One True Threesome with Paulie ended up drifting apart, having several other lovers, and eventually being alone... until at last, they get together in Issue 7.

 - Love Triangle: The comic sometimes hints at one among Marty, Taye and Ken, but never acted on it.
 Also, Paulie, John and Arthur were an actual One True Threesome during the 1970s, and Paulie and Arthur are still best friends.